 Just like farmers, honey bees need to be able to feed their communities.
 One of their biggest challenges, though, is being able to find enough pollen to do it.
 To help them, we launched the Buzzing Gardens program, dedicated to educating Canadians on how to make their own pollinator-friendly gardens.

-By planting a Buzzing Garden, we can all help to improve the number and quality of honey bee food sources, and support them in feeding their hives.
+By planting a Buzzing Gardens, we can all help to improve the number and quality of honey bee food sources, and support them in feeding their hives.

 Statistics Canada data shows the number of honey bee hives in Canada is on the rise.
 They still face a number of health issues, however, and one of their major challenges is finding and collecting food.
 A third of their life is spent flying to find flowers with pollen they can bring back to their hive.
 Every honey bee contributes, and by pollinating such a diverse range of plants, they also contribute to the success of our communities.
 Though our crops and gardens provide food for them, we can also help increase the number of nutritious food sources at home!